Dynamoid/dynamoid/README.md

 u.save
 ```

-Save forces persistence to the datastore: a unique ID is also assigned,
+Save forces persistence to the data store: a unique ID is also assigned,
 but it is a string and not an auto-incrementing number.

 ```ruby